outermedia/solr-fusion/src/main/doc/user-guide.md

 In the case that a value is set for a facet, the document count is automatically set to "1".

 ### Multi Value Merger
-Flatten multiple values of one field to one value which is necessary when the destination field is a single value.
+Flattening multiple values of one field to one value is necessary when the destination field is a single value.
 Example declaration:

     <om:script-type name="merge-multi-value" class="org.outermedia.solrfusion.types.MultiValueMerger"/>